 Are you an expert at working remotely?
 You will be if you apply these 10 simple tips to your daily routine.

-Being efficient working from home can be a challenge.
+Being efficient and working from home can be a challenge.
 There are tons of distractions, less accountability, and less communication than when you’re working in the office.
 But that doesn’t mean it’s impossible.
 There are lots of ways to keep yourself working productively from any location.

 Whether you work from home every day, a couple of times per week, or even if you’re just working from home while you recover from an illness, these tips can help you to get the most out of your remote work hours.
 You won’t believe how much you can get done in a day using remote team management software!

 1. Keep yourself to regular work hours

 This is the first step to ensuring productivity while working from home.
 It’s tempting to give yourself total flexibility as to when you get started, take breaks, and call it a day.
 But you’re doing yourself a disservice if you don’t keep yourself to at least some amount of consistency.
 Setting yourself consistent hours keeps you accountable to yourself and to your boss.
 It makes you more likely to get all your work done, and it makes it easier to get in touch with you.

 Here are the important factors to consider when you’re setting an at homework schedule:

 - When your boss needs you to be available